hashicorp/terraform/website/docs/configuration/outputs.html.md

 defined elsewhere in this module (not shown).
 Any valid expression is allowed as an output value.

+-> **Note:** Outputs are only rendered once terraform applies changes to your infrastructure.
+Issue a `terraform plan` against your code won't render those.

 ## Accessing Child Module Outputs

 In a parent module, outputs of child modules are available in expressions as